-8.2.4 Fees, Service Levies and Land for Open Space
+7.2.4 Fees, Service Levies, and Development Charges

-8.2.4.1 Subdivision Fees
+7.2.4.1 Subdivision Fees

 The applicant shall pay a subdivision application fee as determined by Council at the time of submitting a Development Application to subdivide.
-The subdivision application fee should be calculated on a per-lot basis for every lot created by the subdivision of land.
-This fee should be calculated in addition to any other fee or charge required under the regulation addressing Development Charges.
+The subdivision application fee may be calculated on a per-lot basis for every lot created by the subdivision of land.
+This fee may be calculated in addition to any other fee or charge required under the regulation addressing Development Charges.

-8.2.4.2 Service Levies and Local Improvement Assessments (as appropriate)
+7.2.4.2 Service Levies and Local Improvement Assessments

-- 1) The applicant shall be required to pay all service levies and local improvement assessments identified by Council for connection to services, utilities, streets, and for the construction or improving of capital works funded by Council or under Council's direction which benefit and accommodate the development or subdivision.
-The service levies or local improvements assessments will be paid in such amount and in such form as determined by Council as a condition of permit or as a condition of a Development Agreement to subdivide land and such payment will be agreed upon prior to construction occurring on the land. - 2) This section shall not affect any outstanding levies and/or assessments that were determined prior to the enactment of these Regulations. - 3) The applicant shall pay the cost of all capital works necessary to serve the proposed development or subdivision.
+1. The applicant shall be required to pay all service levies and local improvement assessments identified by Council for connection to services, utilities, streets, and for the construction or improving of capital works funded by Council or under Council's direction which benefit and accommodate the development or subdivision.
+The service levies or local improvements assessments shall be paid in such amount and in such form as determined by Council as a condition of permit or as a condition of a Development Agreement to subdivide land and such payment shall be agreed upon prior to construction occurring on the land.
+2. This section shall not affect any outstanding levies and/or assessments that were determined prior to the enactment of these Regulations.
+3. The applicant shall pay the cost of all capital works necessary to serve the proposed development or subdivision.

-8.2.4.3 Deposit of Securities
+7.2.4.3 Deposit of Securities

-As a condition of a permit to develop a subdivision and as part of a Development Agreement to subdivide, the Town should require an applicant to deposit with the Town a security to cover the cost of all the subdivision improvements and completion thereof.
+As a condition of a permit to develop a subdivision and as part of a Development Agreement to subdivide, the Town may require an applicant to deposit with the Town a security to cover the cost of all the subdivision improvements and completion thereof.
 These securities should be payable after approval by Council and before issuance of a construction permit under these Regulations.

-8.2.4.4 Land for Public Open Space
+7.2.4.4 Land for Public Open Space